pmdartus/webcomponents/proposals/Template-Instantiation.md

 Each template type is associated with a **template process callback** (`TemplateProcessCallback`).
 A template process callback is invoked inside each call to `createInstance` of `HTMLTemplate`, and takes three arguments: the newly created template instance, a sequence of template parts, and the state object passed into `createInstance`.

 Each template part represents an occurrence of a mustache syntax in the template.
 When a mustache syntax appears as a text node, `NodeTemplatePart` is instantiated.
 If it appears within an attribute, `AttributeTemplatePart` is instantiated.
 Each template instance is associated with a template process callback used to create the instance.
 All subsequent calls to `update` invoke the same template process callback.
-Each template type is optionally associated with an **template create callback** (`TemplateProcessCallback`), which gets invoked when a template instance is initially constructed.
+Each template type is optionally associated with an **template create callback** (`TemplateCreateCallback`), which gets invoked when a template instance is initially constructed.

 Consider, for example, the following template: